10 Common Travel Problems in the Dominican Republic & Fixes

 Green = Safe, calm waters

-If unsure about conditions, ask locals or resort staff before swimming.
+If unsure about conditions, ask the resort staff before swimming.
+For more tips, check the beach safety guide

 ✅ Know How to Escape a Rip Current